 If you are one of the small number of people carrying the MRSA bacteria, you will need to have treatment for five days before you come into hospital.

-Download our MRSA screening information leaflet for more details on our screening process.
+You can read our MRSA screening information leaflet for more details on the screening process.